Applanga App Localization Logo

 For all linguistic issues you fixed on Applanga by editing the Draft you can immediately do a regression test simply by restarting the app in Draft mode and navigating to the affected view.

-Functional issues should be reported with Jira tickets and with the Applanga Jira integration configured tickets can be created from inside the app during the testing run (Please confirm with the Testing manager).
+With the Applanga Jira integration, users can create Jira tickets from inside the app during the testing run (please confirm this functionality is available with the Testing manager).

-When the Draft mode is enabled, swipe down with two fingers to activate the capturing overlay whenever you encounter a functional issue which can’t be fixed by simply editing the Draft value(s).
-Click on Create Issue and add a ticket title and issue description
+When the Draft mode is enabled, swipe down with two fingers to activate the draft overlay whenever you encounter a functional issue which can’t be fixed by editing the Draft value(s) on Applanga.
+Press Create Issue and add a ticket title and an issue description

-A Jira ticket created this way will automatically include a screenshot of the affected screen, a link that leads back to Applanga to show all the strings found on the screen.
+A Jira ticket created this way will automatically include a screenshot of the affected screen and a link to Applanga for the strings found on that screen.

 On Applanga, a tag for the Jira ticket is created, the screenshot is attached to this tag and all strings found on the screen when the ticket was created are tagged accordingly (note: not all strings might be found automatically).